Leptospirosis Update 19th January 2021:

 – Which area is the patient from?

-– Any travel to endemic areas (Newtown, Surry Hills, Darlinghurst, Redfern, Glebe and surrounding suburbs)
+– Any travel to endemic areas (Previously has been Newtown, Surry Hills, Darlinghurst, Redfern, Glebe and surrounding suburbs)

 In suspicious cases SAH vets will recommend: